 A realistic weight-loss goal

-A healthy, sustainable goal is about 1–2 lb per week (about 0.5–1 kg), not more.
-Over 6 months, that is roughly 26–53 lb (12–24 kg) of potential loss.
-Even 5–10% of your body weight can make a big difference.
-Example: if you weigh 165 lb (75 kg), losing about 11 lb (5 kg) can cut leaks dramatically.
+A healthy, sustainable pace is about one to two pounds per week — over six months, that is roughly 26–53 lb of potential loss.
+Even shedding 5–10% of your starting body weight can make a meaningful difference.
+For example, if you weigh 165 lb, losing around 11 lb can dramatically cut your leak frequency.

 Appropriate physical activities